radical-cybertools/radical.pilot/docs/source/user_guide/01_unit_details.rst

 Obtaining Unit Details
 **********************

-The :ref:`previous chapter <chapter_user_guide_00>` discussed the basic features of RP, how to submit a pilot, and how to submit ComputeUnits to that pilot for execution.
+The :ref:`previous chapter <chapter_user_guide_00>` discussed the basic features of RP, how to submit a pilot, and how to submit units to that pilot for execution.
 Here, we show how an application can inspect the details of that execution, after the units complete.

 You can download the script :download:`01_unit_details.py
 <../../../examples/01_unit_details.py>`, which has the following diff to the